Konstrukteur/what-is-my-ip-react-app/README.md

 # What's My Ip React App

-## Write a React which relies on multiple APIs
+## Write a React App which relies on multiple APIs

 The goal of this project is to write a simple find my IP app in React by utilising different complimentary APIs.